Universal-Health-Chain/docs/en/01-Specification-summary.md

 ## **Regulations on access and portability of health data for cross-border healthcare**

-In the US, the USCDI regulation make it mandatory for healthcare services to provide their clients (patients) with health data in the FHIR R4 format, using an API compatible with FHIR and Oauth2, so that people can login into a FHIR server with a username and password, view their data and download the desired data in FHIR R4 format; also the same can be done through a third-party applications that connects to the FHIR server with the person's username and password to obtain an authentication token in order to automatically download the data into the application.
+In the US, the USCDI regulation makes it mandatory for healthcare services to provide their clients (patients) with health data in the FHIR R4 format, using an API compatible with FHIR and Oauth2, so that people can login into a FHIR server with a username and password, view their data and download the desired data in FHIR R4 format; also the same can be done through a third-party applications that connects to the FHIR server with the person's username and password to obtain an authentication token in order to automatically download the data into the application.

-However, this does not prevent Man-In-The-Middle attacks on the traffic between the health provider's API server and the user's application or website, in case the user's network is compromised ( for example a WIFI network through DNS spoofing attack).
+However, this does not prevent Man-In-The-Middle attacks on the traffic between the health provider's API server and the user's application or website, in case the user's network is compromised (for example, a WIFI network through DNS spoofing attack).
 UHC solves this problem by using the encrypted peer-to-peer messaging service and the UHC-personal app.

 In Europe regulations specify that data has to be delivered digitally to the person in a common electronic format for cross-border healthcare.
 This format is [*International Patient Summary* (IPS), established by the European Committee for Standardization (CEN)](https://www.cen.eu/news/brief-news/Pages/NEWS-2021-009.aspx), that uses FHIR R4 and establishes different [sections in the FHIR document that contains the patient's medical history](http://hl7.org/fhir/uv/ips/ipsStructure.html).